 Read reviews of Happy Money’s Payoff personal loan to learn more.

 Why LendingClub stands out: You can go through the entire application online — including on a mobile device.
 A to-do list feature allows you to keep track of the information you’ve submitted and to see if you need to add anything.
 A detailed help section offers guidance on each step of the application.

 - Co-applicants are allowed — You have the option to apply jointly with someone else.
 If that person has better credit, a joint application might get you a better rate or a larger loan amount than you’d be approved for on your own.

 - Loan terms — Loans are available in 24- to 60-month terms.

-Read our full review of LendingClub personal loans to learn more.
+Read reviews of LendingClub personal loans to learn more.

 Best for larger loans: SoFi

 Why SoFi stands out: SoFi offers personal loans between $5,000 and $100,000.
 In comparison, other lenders often cap their loans at $40,000 to $50,000.